A look at New York Style Pizza, the most popular dough style in America

 What tools and equipment do you consider essential to making your dough?

 DS: Your hands, nose and mind.
 You have to understand the feel and smell of your dough.
 When you start getting close to your desired outcome you must place into your memory how your dough feels and how it smells along with charting everything.
 We know when our dough is right by touch, smell and sight.
 As far as hardware I have used and experimented with it all.
 Hand, stand mixer, food processor, HCM machine, planetary, fork mixers, and now spiral mixer.
 Each produce different characteristics and styles of dough.

 What is your preferred baking temperature and cooking method?

 DS: 550 to 625 F for 6 to 8 minutes.
 We bake directly on the stone and turn it at 3 to 4 minutes.

 DS: There are no secrets or tricks.
 If you want to make a great pizza you have to put the time in.
 There is no school that can teach you passion.
 There is no one that can teach you effort and attention to detail.
 There is no substitute for hard work.
 Greatness comes from hard work, passion and a blessing of talent.

 DS: I do what it takes to get things right.
 I enjoy the truth of things.
 I do that in both of my professions.
 In one of them, people’s lives depend on it; the other people’s joy, taste buds and stomach depend on it.
 I use evidence and truth in both.
 So I suppose truth defines me as a pizza maker.

 DS: All of the research, time, money, dedication, travel, books etc. has been to make a great cheese pizza!
 Sometimes I think, “Am I crazy or am I perfectly sane and just passionate about pizza?”

-Here is a basic dough formula from sanchez:
+Here is a basic New York style pizza dough formula from sanchez:

 High protein flour — 100%